ItsCosmas/skiza-sse/README.md

 To receive postbacks on your local setup, you can expose the postback endpoint via ngrok
 1. Create an account at [ngrok](https://dashboard.ngrok.com/)

-2. User your favorite 21 JDK
-`sdk use java 21-librca`
+2. On the backend directory shell `cd backend` use your favorite 21 JDK `sdk use java 21-librca`

 3. Ensure docker is running and build a docker image using spring boot cloud native build pack